VladimirBalun/RacingWorld/README.md

 # Introduction

 Racing world - is a 3D multiplayer online game about racing.
 At the moment the game is under development, the full description of the game will be added later.
+The current version of the game can be used only on Windows, but soon it is planned to port to other platforms.

 ## Minimum system requirements